Shadow-Wizards-Money-Gang/useless-reptile/Example-Resource-Pack/README.md

 - `item` - item id for which model is defined
 - `model_data` - model data of equipment

 If equipment data is defined in equipment model data, it'll be available for all dragons independently of their variant.
 If it's defined as equipment model override, it'll be available only for this variant.
-If model data for specific item is defined in equipment model data and override, override one will be used
+If model data for specific item is defined in equipment model data and override, override one will be used.

+To add glowing layer to either dragon or equipment, add texture named after texture used by the model with `_glowing` suffix alongside said texture.
+I.e. if texture named `end.png`, to add glowing layer you have to add texture named `end_glowing.png` in the same folder where `end.png` is.